 BRILLIANT MINDS (NBC)

-Kinda almost nearly based on the work of British neurologist Oliver Sachs Zachary Quinto is Dr. Oliver Wolf, a dedicated doctor with face-blindness.
+Kinda almost nearly based on the work of British neurologist Oliver Sacks, Zachary Quinto is Dr. Oliver Wolf, a dedicated doctor with face-blindness.
 Face-blindness, or Prosopagnosia, as it’s actually called is his crime and illness-solving gimmick.
 This debilitating condition has taught Wolf how to treat the person behind the illness.
 (My big sister suffers from face-blindness.
 It makes her impossible to watch a TV show with because she can’t keep track of any of the characters.
 She has yet to solve any medical mysteries.
 There’s still time, Lousie!).

 Grumpy Wolf struggles with a traumatic past and a present day cadre of interns who all want to learn from the best.
 Each episode is strictly procedural (it’s probably the most procedural new show on air this season, bar NCIS: Origins), with each week presenting Wolf and his crew with a case most other doctor’s would throw up their hands in defeat at.

-Our early notes from NBC mentioned that “To have a gay lead, who is also a doctor and hero, on a big NBC drama is an exciting opportunity.”
+Of note though: Our early notes from NBC mentioned that “To have a gay lead, who is also a doctor and hero, on a big NBC drama is an exciting opportunity.”

 We concur, doctors.
 However, after five episodes the show seems reluctant to show Dr. Wolf’s romantic life, instead hinting at the possibility through a series of snarky exchanges between Wolf and Dr Nichols (Teddy Sears).
 Is this a slow burn romance, or just a Network with cold feet?